dfinity/examples/motoko/simple-to-do/README.md

    dfx canister install --all
    ```

-1. Create a to-do checklist by invoking the `addTodo` method of your canister.
+1. Create a to-do checklist by invoking the `addTodo` method.

    ```text
    dfx canister call simple_to_do addTodo '("Create a project")'